tajmone/c-compiler-course/README.md

 ## Personal Notes

-This being first and foremost my personal study project, I'm including my own course notes and reference links within the project, for my own benefit.
+This being first and foremost my personal study project, I'm including my own course notes and reference links within the project, for my own benefit, and often tweak the original comments in the source files, or even add new ones, as a means to annotate my learning process.

-If these turn out to be useful to others, that's an added value.
+If these extra annotations turn out to be useful to others, that's an added value.
+Just beware at all times that this repository is a _**personal project**_, and that the assets herein contained often contain various changes compared to the original course material.

 ## Windows Tested